Research Volume 124 | 2016

 CERAPP: Collaborative Estrogen Receptor Activity Prediction Project

-Objectives: Here, we describe a large-scale modeling project called CERAPP (Collaborative Estrogen Receptor Activity Prediction Project) and demonstrate the efficacy of using predictive computational models trained on high-throughput screening data to evaluate thousands of chemicals for ER-related activity and prioritize them for further testing.
+Objectives: We describe a large-scale modeling project called CERAPP (Collaborative Estrogen Receptor Activity Prediction Project) and demonstrate the efficacy of using predictive computational models trained on high-throughput screening data to evaluate thousands of chemicals for ER-related activity and prioritize them for further testing.

-Methods: CERAPP combined multiple models developed in collaboration among 17 groups in the United States and Europe to predict ER activity of a common set of 32,464 chemical structures.
-Quantitative structure–activity relationship models and docking approaches were employed, mostly using a common training set of 1677 chemical structures provided by US EPA, to build a total of 40 categorical and 8 continuous models for binding, agonist, and antagonist ER activity.
+Methods: CERAPP combined multiple models developed in collaboration with 17 groups in the United States and Europe to predict ER activity of a common set of 32,464 chemical structures.
+Quantitative structure–activity relationship models and docking approaches were employed, mostly using a common training set of 1,677 chemical structures provided by the U.S. EPA, to build a total of 40 categorical and 8 continuous models for binding, agonist, and antagonist ER activity.
 All predictions were evaluated on a set of 7,522 chemicals curated from the literature.
 To overcome the limitations of single models, a consensus was built by weighting models on scores based on their evaluated accuracies.

 Results: Individual model scores ranged from 0.69 to 0.85, showing high prediction reliabilities.
 Out of the 32,464 chemicals, the consensus model predicted 4,001 chemicals (12.3%) as high priority actives and 6,742 potential actives (20.8%) to be considered for further testing.

 Conclusion: This project demonstrated the possibility to screen large libraries of chemicals using a consensus of different in silico approaches.
 This concept will be applied in future projects related to other end points.